IgniteUI/igniteui-docfx/jp/components/general/cli-overview.md

 </div>

 #### Using commands
-We can always use the Ignite UI CLI [`commands`](https://github.com/IgniteUI/igniteui-cli/wiki#available-commands) for generating an Ignite UI project, adding a new component or building and serving the project by ourselves.
+We can always use the Ignite UI CLI [commands](#available-commands) for generating an Ignite UI project, adding a new component or building and serving the project by ourselves.
 For that purpose, we can use the following commands:
 ```cmd
 ig new <project name> --framework=angular --type=igx-ts
 cd <project name>
 ig add <component/template> <component_name>
 ig start
 ```
-- The full list of available **component/template** values is [`here`](https://github.com/IgniteUI/igniteui-cli/wiki/add#ignite-ui-for-angular-templates), you can run **ig list** command in your project directory to list all the available templates.
+- The full list of available **component/template** values is [here](https://github.com/IgniteUI/igniteui-cli/wiki/add#ignite-ui-for-angular-templates), you can run [`ig list`](#available-commands) command in your project directory to list all the available templates.
 - Both the **project name** and the **component_name** are custom values, provided by the developer.
 Here is an example of creating a new Ignite UI for Angular project with an igxGrid control:

 ```cmd
 ig new newAngularProject --framework=angular --type=igx-ts
 cd newAngularProject